grame-cncm/faust/documentation/faust-manual/src/juce.md

 the value of the parameters of our DSP engine thanks to the `processor` object.

-The `resize` must be implemented so that the various UI elements that we created actually have a size:
+The `resized` method must be implemented so that the various UI elements that we created actually have a size:

 ```
 void SawtoothSynthAudioProcessorEditor::resized()